jaldabaoth-code/AJAX-HTML-JavaScript-PHP-SQL-Styles/README.md

 ---

 ### Steps

+0. Clone the repo from GitHub : `git clone git@github.com:jaldabaoth-code/PHP-HTML-SCSS-CSS-JS.git`
+1. Enter the directory : `cd PHP-HTML-SCSS-CSS-JS`
-0. Move into the directory and create an <b>.env.php</b> file from <b>.env.php.model</b> file and add your DB parameters<br/>
+2. Create an <b>.env.php</b> file from <b>.env.php.model</b> file and add your DB parameters<br/>
     This one is not committed to the shared repository<br/>
     Don't delete the <b>.env.php.model</b> file, it must be kept
-0. Import the last version of the <b>dataVx.sql</b> file (at the root of the project) in your SQL server
+3. Import the last version of the <b>dataVx.sql</b> file (at the root of the project) in your SQL server
-0. Run the internal PHP webserver with `php -S localhost:8000`
+4. Run the internal PHP webserver with `php -S localhost:8000`
-0. Go to `localhost:8000` with your favorite browser
+5. Go to <b>>localhost:8000</b> with your favorite browser

 ---